-The consolidated financial statements of the Company as at and for the year ended 31 December 2013 comprise the Company and its subsidiaries (together referred to as the "Group" and individually referred to as "Group entities").
+The consolidated financial statements of the Company as at and for the financial year ended 31 December 2014 comprise the Company and its subsidiaries (together referred to as the "Group" and individually referred to as "Group entities").

 The Company is principally engaged in investment holding.
-The principal activities of its subsidiaries are stated in Note 4 to the financial statements.
+The principal activities of its subsidiaries are stated in Note 5 to the financial statements.

-The financial statements were authorised for issue by the Board of Directors on 28 April 2014.
+These financial statements were authorised for issue by the Board of Directors on 20 April 2015.

-1. Basis of Preparation
+1. Basis of preparation

-(A) Statement of Compliance
+(a) Statement of compliance

-The financial statements of the Group and of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards and the Companies Act, 1965 in Malaysia.
+The financial statements of the Group and of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRS"), International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia.

-The following are accounting standards, amendments and interpretations that have been issued by the Malaysian Accounting Standards Board (MASB) but have not been adopted by the Group and the Company:
+The following are accounting standards, amendments and interpretations that have been issued by the Malaysian Accounting Standards Board ("MASB") but have not been adopted by the Group and the Company :